-viii The resolutions with direct references to SCR 1325 are expressed as a percentage of the resolution with women and/or gender references.
+9 Out of the resolution with references to women and/or gender.

 Although direct references to SCR 1325 do not measure the overall strength of a resolution in terms of its implementation of SCR 1325, it is indicative of a certain level of awareness on the obligation the Security Council has to mainstream gender within the mandates of peacekeeping missions and across other areas of its work.
 With this said, 57% (or 94) of 174 resolutions with references to women and/or gender, contain direct reference to SCR 1325.
 The first resolution to reference SCR 1325 was adopted in 2002.8 The trend for referencing SCR 1325 has been largely upward - although most references in the early part of the decade are found in the preambular clauses.
 In 2008, the highest number of references to SCR 1325 were found, at 75%.
 2010 is on par with 2009 at the time of printing (October 2010).
 Thus if the trend continues, SCR 1325 might be referred to more in 2010 than any year prior.